mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 4. Test that your ports are forwarded correctly.

 [How to forward ports on your router | PCWorld](https://www.pcworld.com/article/244314/how_to_forward_ports_on_your_router.html)

-## Port Forwarding Example

-Below is a screenshot of home router configuration which shows the manually forwarded ports.

 ### TCP/UDP Ports